EPA Announces $16 Million in Pollution Prevention Grants Funded by the Bipartisan Infrastructure Law

 - EPA’s EJScreen which combines environmental and socioeconomic indicators in maps and reports

-- The P2 EJ Facility Mapping Tool which helps users to identify industrial businesses located in or adjacent to disadvantaged communities
+- The P2 EJ Facility Mapping Tool helps users to identify industrial businesses located in or adjacent to disadvantaged communities

 Eligible applicants include states, state entities such as universities, federally recognized tribes and tribal consortia.
 Applicants are strongly encouraged to consider partnering with other P2 stakeholders and with community organizations to strengthen their ability to jointly develop and provide P2 technical assistance to businesses and help develop and adopt P2 solutions.
 Community groups and trade associations are not directly eligible to apply, but EPA encourages these groups to partner with eligible applicants.